blacklightpy/vaultofknowledge/Flow of Electricity.md

 	- Feynman cited the Game of Life as an example of cellular automata.
 	- He wondered what was at the smallest level of the universe.
 	- One possible answer was that it was a cellular automaton.
-	- The notion is that, at the lowere
+	- The notion is that, at the lowest level, the "continuum" might be discrete in both space and time, and the laws of physics might be a macroscopic result of the behaviour of those tiny cells.
+	- Each cell
 - Perturbation theory, in ==applied mathematics== and ==quantum mechanics==
 	- For approximate solutions, starting from an exact solution of a related, but simpler problem